 After last year’s disastrous series of events, these movies are well worth the wait.
 Below, see the

-My Salinger Year, a charming film of a young woman’s experience working as a literary agency assistant in the mid-’90s.
-The plot centers around Joanna Rakoff (Margaret Qualley) and her intimidating interactions with her boss Margaret ( Sigourney Weaver) and the agency’s — and society’s — most elusive writer, J.D.
-Salinger.
-Based on Rakoff’s memoir of the same name, this Berlin Film Festival darling was distributed by IFC Films last month.
-6 ‘Barb and Star Go To Vista Del Mar’ (Lionsgate) Barb and Star Go to Vista Del Mar is like Bridesmaids on an acid trip.
+best movies of 2021 — and be sure to bookmark this list, as we’ll be updating it throughout the year.
+1 Judas and the Black Messiah Courtesy of Warner Bros.
+Pictures 2 Barb and Star Go To Vista Del Mar is like Barb and Star Go to Vista Del Mar Bridesmaids on an acid trip.
 Kristen Wiig and Annie Mumolo star as two Nebraskan women who vacation to Florida’s (fictional) Vista Del Mar, hoping to get their groove back — and find themselves fending off villain Sharon Gordon Fisherman (also played by Wiig), who seeks personal revenge on the resort town.
 With a singular comedic vision and a visual palette reminiscent of Lisa Frank stationery, Barb and Star is irresistible.
 3 The Human Voice

 Spanish visionary Pedro Almodóvar’s first English-language film is a loose adaptation of Jean Cocteau’s play of the same name.
 In a short runtime of just 30-ish minutes,

 Tilda Swinton delivers one of the most vulnerable and poignant roles of her career.
 Like the play, the whole thing is essentially one big monologue, which Swinton delivers expertly — particularly in the scenes where she’s on the phone with her (off-screen) ex-lover.
 The Human Voice is a half-hour well spent.
-This list will be updated throughout the year.
+4 Raya and the Last Dragon